pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 #### Sphinx gallery challenges

-The downsides of using sphinx gallery include:
+The downsides of using Sphinx gallery include:

 * the **.py** files can be finicky to configure, particularly if you have matplotlib plot outputs.